 There are some differences when it comes to the overall height of the two blenders when the pitcher is positioned on the base.
-Vitamix 5200 features a slim and tall look, and it stands at 20.5 inches.
+Vitamix 5200 comes with a slim and tall look, and it stands at 20.5 inches.
 The unit, therefore, takes a lot of space when fully assembled, and this can be a problem for those with limited cabinet space.
 In fact, there have been many complaints about the size of the Vitamix 5200 blender.

 However, Vitamix 5300 is different and is designed with storage space in mind.
-The blender stands at 17.25 inches, and its full pitcher has a 64-ounce capacity.
-With three inches off the height, Vitamix 5200 allows for more storage options.
+The 5300 blender stands at 17.25 inches, and its full pitcher has a 64-ounce capacity.
+With three inches off the height, Vitamix 5200 blender allows for more storage options.

 Container Capacity and Design

 The design and capacity of the containers are one of the most apparent differences in these C-series blenders.
 Vitamix 5200 container features a classic design that is good for aesthetics while that of 5300 Vitamix features a low-profile design.